-26.10.4 Bridge Hydraulics Report and Bridge Hydraulics Recommendation Sheet
+4. Bridge Hydraulics Report and Bridge Hydraulics Recommendation Sheet

 The Bridge Hydraulics Report (BHR) shall be prepared in accordance with the FDOT Drainage Manual.
 It shall include the Bridge Hydraulic Recommendations Sheet (BHRS) and address the required hydraulic opening, clearances, scour and deck drainage requirements.
-In addition to design water elevations normally shown, the BHRS shall include the Mean Higher High Water (MHHW) elevation.
-Concurrence of the BHR by the District Drainage Engineer with the District Structures Design Engineer for Category 1 Structures and State Structures Design for Category 2 Structures is required.
-The BHRS is required in the Final Plans of all bridges over water.
+In addition to design water elevations normally shown, the BHRS shall include the Mean High Water (MHW) elevation for tidal crossings and Normal High Water (NHW) for non-tidal crossings.
+Concurrence of the BHR by the District Drainage Engineer with the District Structures Design Engineer for Category 1 Structures and State Structures Design Engineer for Category 2 Structures is required.

-26.10.5 Geotechnical Report
+5. Geotechnical Report